 A dental loan can be a quick and convenient solution if you need cash to pay for an unexpected dental procedure or an elective treatment you’ve been thinking about for a while (like braces, aligners or implants).
 Whether you’re considering an expensive cosmetic procedure or you need a crown or root canal ASAP, SoFi may offer a personal loan rate that works for your unique financial situation.

-There are no fees with SoFi Personal Loans, and borrowers have access to customer support seven days a week.
+There are no fees required with SoFi Personal Loans, and borrowers have access to customer support seven days a week.
 The application can be completed online, and you can check your rate in just one minute.

 What credit score do you need for dental implant loans?